 I contend it is a game dominated by skill with elements of chance.
 UK law answers yes to the question “is poker gambling?”.
 The selfish benefit of this is that poker winnings in UK are not subject to tax, unlike many other countries.
 But this judgement is still painful.
 When a professional poker player wants to buy a house or get a loan, stating “professional poker player” on their application will always be scoffed at.

 The problem with legality over poker is that those who judge it seem to understate the complex nature of the game.
 Mike Sexton famously said “poker is a game that takes five minutes to learn and a lifetime to master”.
 This is one of the truest poker statements.
-Any Tom, Dick or Harry can learn the rules in a few minutes (check out our how to play article) and sit and play but in order make consistent winnings, you need to become an expert.
+Any Tom, Dick or Harry can learn the rules in a few minutes and sit and play but in order make consistent winnings, you need to become an expert.